ParkGwangBeom/Sheet/README.md

 <br/>

 <p align="center">
-💦 Navigable custom action sheet like Flipboard
+💦 SHEET helps you easily create a wide variety of action sheets with navigation features used in the Flipboard App
 </p>

 <br/>